danielkrupinski/VAC/README.md

 ```
 VAC gathers data of max.
 10 volumes.

+If this module was streamed after VAC-secured game had started, it attemps to get handle to the game process (using `OpenProcess` API).

 Eventually, module encrypts data (2048 bytes), DWORD by DWORD XORing with key received from server (e.g 0x1D4855D3)